Hover over Categories to see event types. Hover over calendar entry to see detail.

 UkeQUESTors 2:00 pm

-Mar 12 @ 2:00 pm – 3:30 pm
+Apr 7 @ 2:00 pm – 3:30 pm

-Instructor: Doug Anderson and Theresa Miller The LearningQUEST UkeQUESTors are a special interest group (SIG) that provides an opportunity for ukulele players of all levels to meet in an open, unintimidating and accepting environment to refine[...]
+Instructor: Doug Anderson and Theresa Miller The LearningQUEST UkeQuestors are a special interest group (SIG) that provides an opportunity for ukulele players of all levels to meet in an open, unintimidating, and accepting environment to refine[...]

 Bunco 9:30 am

-Bunco @ A
+Bunco @ Downtown Library, A

-Mar 13 @ 9:30 am – 12:00 pm
+Apr 8 @ 9:30 am – 12:00 pm

 Leader: Joy Anderson Come join us for a fun-filled morning of Bunco.
-Bunco is a social dice game played in teams of four involving 100% luck and very little skill.
-The rules are simple and[...]
+As it is played today, Bunco is a social dice game played in teams of four involving 100% luck and very little skill[...]

 Mah Jongg 1:00 pm

-Mah Jongg @ A
+Mah Jongg @ Downtown Library, A

-Mar 13 @ 1:00 pm – 4:00 pm
+Apr 8 @ 1:00 pm – 4:00 pm

 Leader: Janet Tedrow Mah Jongg players of all levels meet weekly on Mondays to play.
 Beginners class is available upon request.
 For more information, contact Janet Tedrow at wftedrow@aol.com.

-Great Conversations 3:00 pm
+Great Literary Conversations 3:00 pm

-Great Conversations @ ONLINE
+Great Literary Conversations @ ONLINE

-Mar 13 @ 3:00 pm – 4:30 pm
+Apr 8 @ 3:00 pm – 4:30 pm

-Leaders: Kathleen Redman and Bob Stagg This literary discussion group reads one selection each week and discusses the author, time period, and relevance in today’s world.
-Since there is a new selection each week, prior[...]
+Leaders: Bob Stagg This literary discussion group reads one selection each week and discusses the author, time period, and relevance to today’s world.
+Since there is a new selection each week, prior attendance is not[...]

-Tai Chi 9:30 am
+March Madness 9:30 am

-Mar 14 @ 9:30 am – 10:30 am
+Apr 9 @ 9:30 am – 11:00 am

-Mar 14 @ 10:00 am – 11:30 am
+Apr 9 @ 10:00 am – 11:30 am

-Mar 14 @ 3:00 pm – 4:30 pm
+Apr 9 @ 1:00 pm – 2:00 pm

 International Dining Out 5:00 pm